Updated: Jan 11

 We started each day with an hour of meditation and pranayama.
 Every class was slightly different as we explored many different techniques.
 Some days were more active than others.
 Sometimes it was hard to maintain stillness while sitting upright.

 After class, we took a break for bananas, biscuits, and tea.
 We had half an hour to get ready for our asana class.
 Always a 2-hour, strong Vinyasa flow, lead by one of our three main teachers.
 These classes were definitely the most challenging part of our day.
 We would work on new poses, inversion prep, and different sequences.
 Our practice would often tie into whatever we were learning that day or would include something that we had touched on the day before.
-I credit these classes for the changes I have made in my personal practice.

 We packed up and walked back down the hill to the dining hall at 10:00am.
 Breakfast was easily my favourite meal of the day.
 Fresh fruit, oatmeal, and tea kept me going.
 Our break felt short and we walked back up the hill to the shala.
 The sun would be up by this time and the hill felt twice as steep as it did in the early morning.